 - Storm, wind, and rain which can consist of snow, sleet or hail

 How Much Commercial Property Insurance Do I Need?

-When taking out a business policy for the first time, understand that exclusions apply to some policies.
-And coverage can vary significantly from one company to the next.
-Therefore, it is a good idea to consult with an insurance broker before you make a final decision on your company’s new insurance policy.
+Insurance coverage can vary significantly from one company to the next.
+When purchasing a business policy for the first time, know that exclusions exist in all property policies.
+Exclusions carve out coverage and can create unexpected out-of-pocket expenses if not fully understood.
+Therefore, it is important to consult with an insurance broker before you make a final decision on your company’s new or renewal insurance policy.

-To learn more about commercial property insurance, contact our friendly insurance brokers today to get started.
-Our licensed professionals will be happy to answer any questions you have.
+To learn more about commercial property insurance, contact our insurance brokers today.
+Our licensed professionals will be happy to answer your questions.

 1300 542 573